new glass artwork for university of alaska fairbanks

 The three selected scenes are Alaska’s streams, sea ice, and tundra.

-Of the six square photos below, only the top left image is actual glass which has been created to poetically paint steams and stones.
-The other five are all concept sketches.
+Of the six square photos below, only the top left and bottom right (unfinished) images are actual glass which has been created to poetically paint steams and stones.
+The other four are all concept sketches.
 Scroll down to see how the final art glass varies from these images.

 In a play on scale and perspective (viewpoint), the three glass artworks celebrate the study of life in Alaska from micro to macro.